Energy performance certificates now obligatory for rental contracts in Poland

 For tenants, the energy performance certificate is supposed to inform them what costs they can expect when it comes to heating or hot water.
 But is this true?

 In our opinion, this is a very questionable issue.
-First of all, the energy performance certificate is very general, it does not take into account such factors as the tightness of windows or doors, the degree of heating by neighboring premises, etc., and above all, who likes to live at what temperature.
+First of all, the energy performance certificate is very general, it does not take into account such factors as the tightness of windows or doors, the degree of heating by neighbouring premises, etc., and above all, who likes to live at what temperature.
 Secondly, nowadays the key issue in the energy costs incurred is its price, which the certificate also does not take into account.
 Thirdly, energy performance certificates are not easy to read and calculations based on them require skill.
 Below is an example of a such certificate.

 It seems that although the intention was to predict the costs related to heat consumption in the rented property, the tenant will not receive this information anyway or will not be interested in it to a satisfactory degree.